 Don’t forget the info you’ve stored in the digital folders.
 I recommend sitting near your computer or having your laptop/tablet handy.
 I don’t advise using your phone since it’s easier to look at a larger screen.

 If you’re starting to hyperventilate because you haven’t collected anything, no big deal.
 You’ll want to spend time gathering possibilities.
 Ask friends for suggestions.
 Talk to a Camp Advisor like The Camp Experts (it’s free!).
 Search online camp directories.
 If you have young kids, look at daycare centers that offer fun summer activities.

 Game On!
 When it’s time to plan, I highly encourage you to include your kids.
 Yes, it may take longer, but it’s much better to involve them.

 First, you’ll get their buy-in for the activity, camp, or whatever you’re planning.

 Second, you’ll empower them by including them in the process.
 Even if you’re not a natural planner, you’ll teach them planning skills.
-And this is a real-world skill which will help them succeed in life.
+And this is a real-world skill that will help them succeed in life.